💼 Custom Development vs Accounting Software Providers

 We have 2 different articles on accouting software development.
 One is for accounting companies to manage their clients' bookkeeping as well as their own finance.
 And this one is dedicated to custom accounting software for companies that want to digitize their financial management.
 In case you want to read the first article, you can follow this link.

-Even though there are multiple software providers, many companies still opt for a custom solution — it’s 100% customizable, unique, and beneficial in the long term.
+Even though there are multiple software providers, many companies still opt for a custom solution — it’s 100% customizable, unique, and more beneficial in the long term.

 In this section, we’ll talk about use cases when custom software might be a better option, compared to using accounting software from a certain provider.

 Tax management software providers are targeted at expanding their audience, which is why their functionality often includes a mixed set of features.
-For example, apart from tax calculation and revenue tracking they might offer the chatting feature.
+For example, apart from tax calculation and revenue tracking they might offer a chatting feature.